 Net assets with donor restrictions are restricted by donors for specific programs, purposes, or to assist specific departments of the School.
 These restrictions are considered to expire when payments for restricted purposes are made.
-At June 30, 2023, the School did not have any net assets with donor restrictions.
+At June 30, 2024, the School had net assets with restrictions of \$82,420 representing donations received for which the purpose restriction has not been met at June 30, 2024.
+The School had net assets released from restrictions during the year ended June 30, 2024 of \$5,000.